Last updated Jun 20, 2019

 While it is important to have a thorough rental application filled out for each applicant, all of that information is useless unless you know how to read and interpret it.

 Many real estate agents, landlords, and property managers take the easy way out by just glancing at the income listed and then pulling a credit report.
-The truth is that reading a standard rental application is more of an art than a science.
-So to do a good job, you’ll need to put on your investigator’s hat and put all the pieces together.
+Finding the right tenant requires extremely thorough scrutiny.

-Below you will find a great resource you can use to understand all the pieces of the rental application form and to learn how you can use them to get a complete picture of each applicant.
-However, if you’re ready to get started and just need a free rental application PDF, get one here.
-Otherwise, you can also head to Chapter 2 to learn to identify the red flags on a rental application.
+Below you will find a great resource you can use to understand all the pieces of the rental application and how you can use them to get a complete picture of each applicant.

 - Personal Information